ueberdosis/hocuspocus/docs/server/examples.md

   response.send("Hello World!");
 });

-// Add a websocket route for hocuspocus
+// Add a websocket route for Hocuspocus
 // Note: make sure to include a parameter for the document name.
 // You can set any contextual data like in the onConnect hook
 // and pass it to the handleConnection method.